business concept illustration of How Behavioral Science Thinking Improves Marketing Effectiveness

 The Illusion of Rationality: Why Businesses Misunderstand Their Customers

 The core problem comes down to the way higher-ups in business equate the “process” of marketing with processes involved in other business units.
+Since their world is one stuffed full of logic and rationality, they think the rest of the world runs the same way.

 That’s fine when we’re talking about manufacturing, where every part of the process can be precisely measured and documented.
-But applying such ’cause-and-effect’ rationalized thinking to marketing simply doesn’t work.
+But applying such ’cause-and-effect’ rationalized thinking to marketing just doesn’t work.
 Why?
-Because we’re assuming our customers are rational participants who make decisions based on logic, objective value, and a calculated pursuit of what economists would call “utility maximization.”
+Because we’re assuming our customers are rational participants who make their decisions based on logic, objective value, and a calculated pursuit of what economists would call “utility maximization.”
 Which is clearly very far from reality.

 Behavioral Science: Rethinking Marketing Strategy